-LTC QUALITY IMPROVEMENT PROJECT CHARTER WORKSHEET
+QUALITY IMPROVEMENT PROJECT CHARTER WORKSHEET

 Project Title:

 Team Leader: Executive Sponsor:

 Team Members:

-Name: Position and Organization or Site
+Name: Position and Organization or Department

-Residents Who Will Benefit: Types of Clinical and Administrative Staff, Suppliers, etc. Involved:
+Patients/Clients/Family Who Will Benefit: Types of Clinical and Administrative Staff, Suppliers, etc. Involved:

 Problem/Opportunity Statement (What's wrong with quality?)

 Aim Statement (What are we trying to accomplish?
 Numerical target for improvement, over what time?)

 Measures (How will we know if we are improving?)

 Outcome Measures

 Process Measures

 Balancing Measures

-Ideas (What can we try that will result in an improvement?)

-Business Case (Are LTC home and/or health system costs reduced by addressing the problem?)

-Link to LTC Organizational Strategy

-Term of Project (Start and Stop Dates):
+Change Ideas (What can we try that will result in an improvement?)
+Business Case (Are health system costs reduced by a addressing the problem?)
+Link to Organizational Strategy Term of Project (Start and Stop Dates): Project Budget: Anticipated Milestones: Anticipated Milestones.

-Anticipated Milestones:

-Project Budget:

 Estimated Time Required for Staff Participation: